 Paul, during his second, third and fourth missionary journeys, used the natural highway of this waterway several times.

 Paul sailed from Troas, located on the eastern side of the sea, to Neapolis in Macedonia (Acts 16:11).
 His water crossing enabled the apostle to be the first person to establish Christian churches on the European continent.

 Paul later sailed from a port near Berea to Athens (Acts 17:14 - 15) where he preached the gospel to the city's people and pagan philosophers.

 Towards the end of his journey the apostle sails the Aegean from Cenchrea to Ephesus (Acts 18:18 - 19), then later uses part of it from Ephesus to his final destination in Judea (verses 21 - 22).

 Third Missionary Journey

 Paul again uses the Aegean to sail from Troas to Neapolis.
 After visiting churches in Macedonia and Achaia he journeys by ship back to Troas (Acts 20:1, 5 - 6).
-After catching a ship in Assos, he uses the sea to transport himself to Tyre in Syria (20:14 - 21:3).
+After catching a ship in Assos he travels to Tyre in Syria (20:14 - 21:3).